 When configuring rules, you can allocate more units than you were originally provisioned by AppDynamics.
-Over-provisioning units buffers your unit allocation and is useful if you are unsure which agent type will consume more units.
-While your unit allocation is unbounded, AppDynamics limits your unit usage according to the number of licenses you purchase and continues to reports data for over-provisioned units as long as you have the units available, such as when the license usage for certain agents is lower than expected.
+Over-provisioning of units buffers your unit allocation and is useful if you are unsure which agent type will consume more units.
+While your unit allocation is unbounded, AppDynamics limits your unit usage according to the number of licenses you purchase and continues to report data for over-provisioned units as long as you have the units available, such as when the license usage for certain agents is lower than expected.

 If a licensed agent cannot register with the Controller:

 - check that the user account has a product license for the relevant agent type.

 - If the user account has license rules defined, make sure the rules have the correct number of license units allocated.
 To change the number of allocated units in a rule:

 - Go to > Admin > License > Rules.

 - Open the rule (there might be only one License Rule, named Default) and click Edit.

 - In the General tab, set the Allocated Units field for the relevant license and apply the change.

 License Rules Best Practices

 When creating license rules, you may want to follow consistent criteria for selecting which applications belong to a rule.
 It is recommended that you:

 - Group applications by business unit if you want a rule to contain multiple applications.